Entrepreneurs today have it easier than ever to start and maintain a successful online business from the comfort of their own homes.

 You may need to review other laws such as the GDPR if you have an international client base.

-In addition, you should make sure your website is secure and have a clearly defined security system set up if you are running an e-commerce site.
+Besides, you should make sure your website is secure and have a clearly defined security system set up if you are running an e-commerce site.

 Consult a Business Lawyer Today